John Joseph (singer): Career

 McGowan has also sung for the bands Both Worlds and Bloodclot.
 His autobiography, The Evolution of a Cro-Magnon, published in 2007, details the major events in his life, including his extensive involvement with the hare krishnas, as well his experiences with the Cro-Mags and Bad Brains.

 Interviews with McGowan were featured in the 1999 documentary N.Y.H.C. as well as the 2006 documentary American Hardcore.
-He has also done some voice acting, playing the Bad Brains loving hippo in the cartoon Three Thug Mice.
-Since 2010, McGowan started competing in Ironman competitions.

 Published works

-McGowan authored "Evolution of a Cro-Magnon" in 2007 which details his upbringing in an abusive foster home, early days on "The Deuce" in NYC, meeting Bad Brains and his misadventures with the Cro-Mags.
-McGowan is also the author of the book Meat Is for Pussies (2010), which covers vegan nutrition, training, Bad Brains and a healthy lifestyle.
-In 2018 he released a book titled The P.M.A.
-Effect on the idea of positive mental attitude made popular by the punk band Bad Brains.
+McGowan authored Evolution of a Cro-Magnon (2007) and Meat Is for Pussies (2010).